Fiston01/alx-low_level_programming/0x00-hello_world/README.md

-Preprocessor task as today we're strating with C programming we're very excited
+Starting C programming with the hello world task and excited for the rest of the journey